digiscot/digiscot-website/pages/projects/lead-scotland.md

 warning-end: DO NOT EDIT ABOVE THIS LINE
 ---

-This project will be starting in August so updates will follow accordingly
+This project started in late August - take a look at LEAD Scotland's <a href="http://www.getconnectedandlead.org.uk/show.php?contentid=179">project page.</a>

 ## Project plan